 During my long-term house sitting in Kalmar, I’ve had the chance to explore some parts of Oland.
 Although I have previously visited other famous islands such as Santorini or Ko Pha-Ngan, I must say I was really impressed with Oland!

 I was taken off guard because I did not expect much of it when I first decided to visit.
-Afterall, what is there to see on a northern island, right?
+After all, what is there to see on a northern island, right?
 Well, it turns out it’s simply breathtaking.
-From amazing natural reservations to ancient ruins and shallow beaches, Oland has much more to offer than first meets the eye.
+From amazing natural reservations to ancient ruins and picturesque beaches, Oland has much more to offer than first meets the eye.

 Getting to, and around Oland

 The main gateway to Oland is the city of Kalmar, Sweden which lies just a few kilometers across the Kalmar straight.
 The islands main connection to the continent is the massive 6km bridge that links the two sides.
 However, the bridge is not accessible to bikes or pedestrians.
-So if you don’t own a car, you have only two other options bus and ferry.
+So if you don’t own a car, you have only two other options: bus or ferry.

 There are no trains to Oland or within the island.
 But there are several buses that leave from the Kalmar main station and travel across the bridge.
 I had a lot of difficulties finding out the routes and schedules for the busses.
-Tha’s until someone pointed me to this very handy app which allows you to search for your destination and shows the best routes and times.
+That’s until a friend pointed me to this very handy app which allows you to search for your destination and shows the best routes and times.

 The last option (and my favorite) is taking the ferry across the straight.
 It only takes 30 minutes and costs 55 Swedish kroner/adult.
 Furthermore, you can get a bike onboard too!
 You can find the departure schedule on this page.

 Within Oland, the best way to get around, if you want to see as much as possible, is by car of course.
-There are also buses that drive around the island, but they’re quite few and rare in between.
+There are also buses that drive around the island.
+Unfortunately, they’re quite few and rare in between.
 But you can still take advantage of the bus system, especially since buses are equipped with bike racks!

-During my trips, I used a bike, which I transported via the ferry.
-Although Oland is very bike friendly, biking around limits the amount of distance you can cover, especially if you don’t have too many days at your disposal.
+During my trips, I mostly used a bike, which I transported via the ferry.
+And although Oland is very bike friendly, biking around limits the amount of distance you can cover, especially if you don’t have too many days at your disposal.